 Read more >>

-We operate the following environmental practices for our Great Barrier Reef Adventure:
+We have the following environmental practices for Great Barrier Reef Adventures:

 - An environmental awareness staff training program to ensure all staff are well-trained, qualified and competent with regards to issues relating to the environment.

 - A policy ensuring all equipment is cleaned using products that do not cause environmental harm.